queen-byte/CAPSTONE-PROJECT/README.md

 - Total sales by product category and region.
 - Highest-selling products by total sales value.
 - Monthly sales trends for the current year.
-- Identification of top customers and products with no sales in the last quarter
+- Identify products with no sales the last quater.
    3. Sales Data exploration using Power BI : this would mostly entail key visualisation of the entire insights extracted prom the data as a whole.

  ### Raw Data